kstenerud/concise-encoding/cbe-specification.md

 For example, a file encoded in CBE format version 1 would begin with the header [43 42 45 01]

-### Encoded Data
+### Encoded Object

-The encoded data following the header must be a single object.
+The encoded data following the header must be a single top-level object.
 You can store multiple objects by using a collection or array as the "single" object.